In this article

 If your employees pay out of pocket to cover any travel costs, those are typically reimbursable as long as they meet the requirements outlined in your company’s travel reimbursement policy.
 Examples of business travel expenses can include:

-• Costs related to flying: Airfare and airplane tickets, baggage and other airport fees, travel documentation (such as passports), in-flight purchases
+• Costs related to flying: Airfare, baggage, travel documentation (such as passports), in-flight purchases

-• Costs related to driving: Rental cars, taxi and rideshare fares, gas, parking fees, tolls, mileage reimbursement (typically the standard mileage rate for use of a personal vehicle)
+• Costs related to driving: Rental cars, taxi and rideshare fares, gas, parking fees, tolls, mileage reimbursement for use of a personal vehicle (whether you choose to reimburse the standard mileage rate or actual expenses)

 • Costs related to lodging: Hotel bookings, long-term rentals, housekeeping fees, tips

-• Costs related to communication: Cell phone plans, Wi-Fi, hotspots
+• Costs related to communication: Cell phone data plans, Wi-Fi, hotspots

 • Other travel costs: Train tickets, ferry fares, other forms of travel